- Activities requiring IRB review

 Students conducting projects specifically to fulfill class/course requirements should review the Guidance: Examples of Activities that Do and Do Not Require UNC Charlotte IRB Review and Approval document and consult with their class/course instructor BEFORE beginning the IRB review process.

 Keep in mind that activities determined to not require IRB review should still follow ethical standards and course instructors are responsible for ensuring that activities are carried out appropriately.
-Course instructors are encouraged to call the Compliance Office if they have any questions.
+Course instructors are encouraged to call the Office of Research Protection and Integrity if they have any questions.

+Investigators should contact the Office of Research Protections and Integrity (ORPI) for support in making a formal determination.
 It is the responsibility of each investigator to obtain IRB review and approval prior to beginning any human subjects research.
-Investigators should contact the Office of Research Compliance (Compliance Office) for a formal determination.
 For additional guidance regarding activities that may or may not require IRB review and approval, see the Guidance: Examples of Activities that Do and Do Not Require UNC Charlotte IRB Review and Approval document.

-In general, an institution is considered to be engaged in human subjects research when its employees or agents obtain any of the following:
+In general, an institution is considered to be engaged in human subjects research when its employees or agents obtains, uses, studies, analyzes or generates any of the following for research:

-- data about living individuals for research purposes through intervention or interaction with them
+- data or biospecimens about living individuals for research purposes through intervention or interaction with them

 - the informed consent of human subjects.